 Instead of using “growth hacks” or any other shortcuts for success, I recommend you start doing it the right way from the beginning.

-Growing your audience and following requires patience and lots of hours writing.
+Growing your audience and followers requires patience and lots of hours of writing.
 There are no tricks you can pull off to avoid this.
 Sorry.